Caspar-Cheng/BackEnd-dev-practice/README.md

 # BackEnd-dev-practice
-This is a collection of my website coding practice: fontend + backend;
+This is a collection of my website coding practice: fontend + backend(server);
 Mainly used as JavaScript, HTML, Node.js(Express.js/JSON/APIs/Git/EJS)

 /First one is my first server built inside the folder "my-express-server";